 Dr. Irina Grigorieva, a co-author of the study, added: “Our ultimate goal is to make a filter device that allows a glass of drinkable water made from seawater after a few minutes of hand pumping.
 We are not there yet but this is no longer science fiction.”

-The work was done in collaboration with a group led by Hengan Wu from Chinese Academy of Sciences who carried out extensive computer simulations to understand the filtration mechanism.
+The work was done in collaboration with a group led by Hengan Wu from the Chinese Academy of Sciences who carried out extensive computer simulations to understand the filtration mechanism.